mattzgto/bladerf-dvbs2/README.md

 All receiving blocks have been removed from the FPGA, and therefore, all RX functionality has been removed

-Input bit rate: 8M bit/s

-Output symbol rate: 5.2M samples/s
+Input bit rate: 8M bit/s, Output symbol rate: 5.2M samples/s

 The input is buffered by inserting NULL TS packets, and the output is buffered by inserting Dummy PLFrames

-FEC Frame Size: Normal (16200)
+FEC Frame Size = Normal (16200), Code Rate = 9/10, Roll-off factor = 0.2

-Code Rate: 9/10

-Roll-off factor: 0.2

 Example command: